-Outsourcing the Facility Management for some is an easy and logical decision, similar to outsourcing the maintenance on your car, you know how it works and you might be able to do a large component yourself, but, you know it has risk attached to it.
-There are the idiosyncrasies and “tricks of the trade’ that you not entirely aware of, and could cost you dearly in time or in cash if you make an error.
+Outsourcing the Facility Management for some, is an easy and logical decision, similar to outsourcing the maintenance on your car, you know how it works, and you might be able to do a large component yourself, but you know it has risk attached to it.
+There are the idiosyncrasies and “tricks of the trade’ that you are not entirely aware of and could cost you dearly in time or in cash if you make an error.

 When you perform the Facility Management yourself, you might save some cash, but you will likely lose time and if you get it really wrong, then you could be off the road for a while and taking cabs!
 Or worse still, looking for a new employer.

 Every scenario is different, the business purposes are different, skill sets, and experience, and staff need all vary, so we offer the following discussion to throw some thought bubbles your way.

 “To be or not to Be”

 The motivation which drives a manager to outsource their Facility management or not to outsource varies with the situation, but we see two main motivators;

 The first is trust or control, keeping it all under the same “umbrella”, within the principal company.

 The second is that it makes good business sense to outsource a non-core business activity.

 The trendy word is business these days seems to be “disruptor”.
 Let me ask you this if your core business is finance, insurance, or some other non-facility services business, why would you do the Facility Management yourself?
 It’s Cheaper, we have control, and we like to keep it in-house.
 What is it really costing you, and what risk are you taking on?